BestTimesToVisit.com Logo

 MyTaxi (Ride-hailing App)

 Similar to Uber or Lyft, MyTaxi is a convenient and relatively safe option for getting around Maputo.
-It offers a fixed price, eliminating the need for fare negotiation.
+It's particularly useful at night or when traveling to areas less familiar to you.

 Walking

-Walking is a great way to explore Maputo's city center and experience the local atmosphere, especially in the quieter neighborhoods.
-However, be mindful of traffic and pedestrian safety.
+Walking is a great way to explore Maputo's city center and experience the local atmosphere, particularly in the historic neighborhoods.
+It's safe during the day, but exercise caution at night.

 Cost:Free

 Tip:Wear comfortable shoes.
 Stay aware of your surroundings, especially at night.
-Use sidewalks whenever possible and cross streets cautiously.
+Use a map app to help you navigate.
+Don't be afraid to ask locals for directions.

 Similar Destinations